vam-community/vam-party/USAGE.md

 Options:

 - `--no-usage` skips scanning the saves folder, outputs faster but won't tell you if you already have it
-- `--warnings` prints warnings found while scanning your saves folder
+- `--errors` prints warnings found while scanning your saves folder

 ### `get`